-- 8.22 A clear hierarchy of streets is proposed within the development creating an integrated movement network.
-Variation in the street types proposed aids in the creation of a legible and permeable development, whilst also providing for, and encouraging pedestrian and cycle movement, and delivering necessary vehicular connections. - 8.23 Streets will be designed as key aspects of the public space, the nature and form of which will vary according to their connectivity, function and location within the development proposals.
-The development proposals have been influenced by "Manual for Streets 1 & 2", which encourages designers to move away from standardised prescriptive measures and to adopt a more innovative approach, in order to create high- quality places for all users, ages and abilities. - 8.24 The proposed street hierarchy recognises the need to combine the function of the street as a movement corridor, alongside its placemaking function.
-The importance of each of the street types in terms of its movement and place function varies within the hierarchy. - 8.25 Within the site the primary movement route (The Avenue) will provide the primary vehicular access route into the development from the A6 to the west of the site.
-The Avenue will link John Clark Way in the north and Newton Road in the south, forming a loop through the site, increasing the permeability of the development and enabling access to dwellings from the primary access points.
+- 8.23 A clear hierarchy of streets is proposed within the development creating an integrated movement network.
+Variation in the street types proposed aids in the creation of a legible and permeable development, whilst also providing for, and encouraging pedestrian and cycle movement, and delivering necessary vehicular connections. - 8.24 Streets will be designed as key aspects of the public space, the nature and form of which will vary according to their connectivity, function and location within the development proposals.
+The development proposals have been influenced by "Manual for Streets 1 & 2", which encourages designers to move away from standardised prescriptive measures and to adopt a more innovative approach, in order to create high- quality places for all users, ages and abilities. - 8.25 The proposed street hierarchy recognises the need to combine the function of the street as a movement corridor, alongside its placemaking function.
+The importance of each of the street types in terms of its movement and place function varies within the hierarchy. - 8.26 Within the site the primary movement route (The Avenue) will provide the primary vehicular access route into the development from the A6 to the west of the site.
+The Avenue will link John Clark Way in the north and Newton Road in the south, forming a loop through the site, increasing the permeability of the development and enabling access to dwellings from the primary access points. - 8.27 The northern section of The Avenue has a more meandering form, aligning with the aspiration of the MFD to create a more rural character in this area of the site. - 8.28 The network of streets and spaces will connect to the wider allocation, enabling the whole allocation to be connected and accessible.

-- 8.26 Secondary and tertiary streets feed off The Avenue serving smaller areas of residential development.
+- 8.29 Primary, secondary and tertiary streets feed off The Avenue serving smaller areas of residential development.

 Areas of hard paving are broken up with soft landscaping, creating attractive routes within the development.

-- 8.27 The development and internal road network will be designed encourage low vehicular speeds (circa 20mph) and streets will be defined by the building layout, so that buildings and spaces, instead of roads, dominate the street scene.
-The design will promote safe walking and high permeability through the site and aims to limit the potential for antisocial behaviour.
+- 8.30 The development and internal road network will be designed encourage low vehicular speeds (circa 20mph) and streets will be defined by the building layout, so that buildings and spaces, instead of roads, dominate the street scene.
+The design will promote safe walking and high permeability through the site and aims to limit the potential for anti-social behaviour.

-- 8.28 Street lighting will be designed in conjunction with street tree planting to ensure safe and acceptable levels of lighting throughout the development.
+- 8.31 Street lighting will be designed in conjunction with street tree planting to ensure safe and acceptable levels of lighting throughout the development.

-- 8.29 The development will incorporate the following street typologies:
+- 8.32 The development will incorporate the following street typologies:

 - The Avenue (Primary Movement Route)

+- Primary Street

-- Secondary Street
+- · Secondary Street

-- Tertiary Street
+- · Tertiary Street

-- Shared Surfaces
+- Tertiary street (Shared Surface)

-- Green Lane
+- Private Drive